Sheriff: 2 wounded, suspect dead, in shooting at SC plant - NewsBreak

 Sheriff: 2 wounded, suspect dead, in shooting at SC plant

-ANDERSON, S.C. — A suspect shot and wounded two employees at an industrial plant in northwest South Carolina before taking his own life, authorities said.

-The shooting occurred around 10:30 p.m.
-Tuesday at the Fraenkische plant in Anderson County.
-Two people were wounded, one critically, and taken to a hospital, county Coroner Greg Shore told local media.
+Authorities say the shooting happened around 10:30 p.m.
+Tuesday at the Fraenkische plant in Anderson.

-[ READ MORE: CMPD chief: Officer shoots person at southwest Charlotte apartment complex ]

-Sheriff Chad McBride said there were around 30 employees present at the time of the shooting.
-The workers fled to a nearby business, McBride said.
-He indicated during a press briefing that the employees at the plant included the two victims.

 Comments / 0